apidoc/apidoc/README.md

 * [Filter for public / private API](https://github.com/apidoc/grunt-apidoc/issues/27#issuecomment-147664797)

+## Extend apiDoc and write your own Plugin

+For details and an example view [apidoc-plugin-test](https://github.com/apidoc/apidoc-plugin-test)

 ## Help

 Please add [issues](https://github.com/apidoc/apidoc/issues) if you have a question or found a problem.